SJSU272Lab/ELKPlot/README.md

 **Instructions**

+Two simple steps to get the app running :
+1. Run "random" & "increasing" java utilities to generated logs.
+2. simply run docker-compose from "docker-elk" directiry.

+For first part,

+You need sudo access because normal user dont have permission as a normal user to write in /var/log in Linux.
+If you do not have sudo access, then change location of file generated to ~/iis.log in java code, mounted volume in docker-compose for logstash part and also in filebeat paths at the beginning.

 Create a folder called 'app' in your host inside /var/log directory as java utility that creates and dumps dummy logs in /var/log/app/iis.log file.
 Also, the iis.log file is created if not already existing, and logs are appended to it everytime we run the java utility.

-You have 2 versions of the utility in log-generator directory - random and increasing.
+As you can see, you have 2 versions of the utility in log-generator directory - random and increasing.
+Go to each one of them to compile and run both app using below commands.

-"Random" one generates log with timestamp randomly, within years 2012 to 2015.
-This is so you have some logs in the past so you can test the date filter in the UI."Increasing" one generates logs with a timestamp starting from current time and advancing every 3 seconds.

-First run "random" for some time, lets say 1 min, and stop so you have enough logs from the past years to filter up later.
-Next, run "increasing" folder so you have logs generated in real-time similar to the real-life scenarios.
-This is to test real-time update functionality in monitoring graphs where latest 50/100 requests are loaded every few seconds.

-use below commands from the mentioned directories (random/increasing) to run java utilities:

-Afer downloading log-generator folder somewhere on your machine,  compile the java code using below command.

 ```
 javac ProjectLogs.java
 ```

-This will create a .class file in the same folder, which you can run using
+This will create a .class file in the same folder, which then you can run using

 ```
 sudo java ProjectLogs
 ```

-**Note**

-You need sudo command because you dont have permission as a normal user to write in /var/log.
-If you do not have sudo access, then change location of file generated to ~/iis.log in java code, mounted volume in docker-compose for logstash part and also in filebeat paths at the beginning.

-Finally, simply download docker-elk folder somewhere on your machine and run command
+For second part, just download docker-elk folder somewhere on your machine and run below command from that folder

 ```
 docker-compose run --build
 ```

-from that folder.
-This command will automatically fetch required images and run docker containers.
+This should automatically fetch and build required images and also start running docker containers.

 Your app will start listening on localhost:3000/elk_dashboard, as you can check in the logs.
 Check the browser.
 Username and pwd is "admin" and "admin".